solcker/flask-crud/README.md

 A simple implementation of flask CRUD with register and login.
 With this code, we can read/write tasks in a list.
 All users can see the task list, but only owners of task can delete/edit tasks.

-If you want try this program, follow the next step:
+If you want try this program, follow the next steps:

 ### Download or clone repository